What is canning?

 Where is canning?

 Canning is offered every Saturday of winter quarter in various suburbs that have permitted NUDM to send dancers, as well a few other days throughout the quarter.
-Canning is also offered every single day in Winnetka this quarter!
 In every city that offers canning, dancers must stand in public spaces, such as sidewalks and not inside private businesses.

 How do I get there?